-The Best Free Things to Do in the Outer Banks of North Carolina
+Free Things to Do in the Outer Banks

 The Outer Banks on North Carolina's East Coast is a popular beach destination for many people.
-Stretching almost 200 miles, it is chain of narrow barrier islands off of the coast of North Carolina.
-With it's fascinating history, attractions and scenery, it's a beautiful area that offers something for every visitor.
+Stretching almost 200 miles, it is a chain of narrow barrier islands off the coast of North Carolina.
+With its fascinating history, attractions and scenery, it's a beautiful area that offers something for every visitor.
 Of course, as everyone knows, vacations can get pricey.
-The good news is that you don't have to spend a lot of money at the Outer Banks to have a good time.
-There are many fun and free things to do in the Outer Banks of North Carolina and with the following suggestions you are sure to find something for everyone in your group.
+The good news is that you don't have to spend a lot of money in the Outer Banks to have a good time.
+There are many fun and free things to do in the Outer Banks of North Carolina, and with the following suggestions, you are sure to find something for everyone in your group.

 Cape Hatteras National Seashore